Lew Green

 HALLELUJAH - Tony Mottola-guitar solo, Lew Green Sr.-Electar solo.

-DON’T GIVE ME THAT - Tony Mottola-guitar solo, Unk. vocal trio.
+DON’T GIVE ME THAT - Tony Mottola-guitar solo, Vocal Trio: Bunny Coughlin, Dave Grant, Cliff Weston.

 DING.
-DONG DADDY FROM DUMAS - Unk. vocal trio.
+DONG DADDY FROM DUMAS - Vocal Trio: Bunny Coughlin, Dave Grant, Cliff Weston.

 March 12, 1937: Victor RECORDING SESSION, NYC.
 (1)